Projects : Hawaiʻi Tiger Shark Tracking

 DISCLAIMER: This is not a warning system and does not provide real-time monitoring.

-This PacIOOS Voyager map shows the movements of tiger sharks fitted with satellite tags near Maui and Oʻahu between 2013 and 2015.
-The tag is attached to the shark’s dorsal fin and sends a signal every time the fin breaks the surface.
-Pick a shark from the menu to watch its track.
+This map shows the movements of Hawaiʻi tiger sharks fitted with the latest generation of satellite tags.
+These tags are attached to the shark’s dorsal fin and send a signal every time the fin breaks the surface.
+Pick a shark from the slider to watch tracks from recently tagged sharks.
 Placing your cursor over a location spot gives you the date and time of the event.
-The pink square symbol indicates the original tagging location and the bright yellow dot shows the last reported detection.
-There is a level of uncertainty associated with some of these locations—there may be over a mile in error associated with any given point.
+The square pink symbol indicates the original tagging location and the bright yellow dot shows the last reported detection.
+Note that the accuracy of these “fixes” varies from within several yards to up to a mile from the shark’s actual location.

 Maui witnessed a higher number of unprovoked shark bites in 2012 and 2013.
-In order to better understand tiger shark movement patterns, a team of researchers from the Hawaiʻi Institute of Marine Biology equipped 41 tiger sharks with satellite and/or acoustic tags off Maui and Oʻahu and tracked their movements for up to two years.
+In order to better understand tiger shark movement patterns, the Shark Research Group from the Hawaiʻi Institute of Marine Biology equipped 41 tiger sharks with satellite and/or acoustic tags off Maui and Oʻahu and tracked their movements for up to two years.